- Get link

 The Physical Consequences

-Breaking free doesn’t mean rejecting technology — it means reclaiming control.
+Escaping digital servitude doesn’t mean rejecting technology — it means using it on your own terms.
 Here’s how:

 -